 The story: Portrayed in noir style, the characters here are anthropomorphic animals whose species reflect their personality.
 Think canines are policemen and underworld characters are reptiles.

 Why we love it: Noir.
 Watercolor art.
 Animals.
-Heavy subject matters presented with fluffy animals.
+Heavy subject matters presented through fluffy animals.

 The story: An autobiographical graphic novel, the story follows the adolescence and young adulthood of Craig.
-With a mix of present-time and flashbacks, we see him grow in a strictly Christian family as he maneuvers around first love, abuse, spirituality and relationships.
+With a mix of the present and flashbacks, we see him grow in a strictly Christian family as he maneuvers around first love, abuse, spirituality and relationships.